ultima-thule/10x-dev-training/.ai/prd.md

   - I can select my prior experience level from a predefined list (e.g., Junior, Mid, Senior).
   - I can input the number of years I have been away from a developer role.
   - After saving my profile, I am taken to the main dashboard.
+  - This functionality is not available if user is not logged into the system (US-002).

+- ID: US-004.1
+- Title: Password Recovery
+- Description: As a user who already has an account, I want to recover my forgotten password to my account.
+- Acceptance Criteria:
+  - Given I am on the login page, I can find and click "Recover password" button.
+  - Upon clicking "Recover password", use is redirected to a separate page, where he enters an email and clicks button "Recover".
+  - Upon clicking "Recover", an email with link to password reset is sent, if it was found in the users database.
+  - If email has not been found, an error message is displayed.
+  - This functionality is available without logging to the system (US-002).

 ### Topic Generation and Management